Activision Blizzard laying off 8% of its personnel, begins refocusing process

 With 2019 set to be a quieter year for upfront launches, now is the right time to implement this plan.
 Work is underway across the company as we speak. […] We have already started to increase developer resources on our biggest franchises, and we’ll be aggressively hiring talent in the coming quarters.
 As we look forward to the coming years, we plan for all of our major franchises to be operating at scale and capitalizing on opportunities that include, robust ongoing live operations and regular content launches both large and small. […] In short, we are refocusing the entire company to return to the franchise focus that has fueled our long-term success and to better leverage the scale of our business for future growth.

-According to Kotaku, the affected personnel was warned beforehand and the company will be offering generous benefits including “comprehensive” severance packages, profit-sharing bonuses and job search assistance.
+According to Kotaku, the affected personnel were warned beforehand and the company will be offering generous benefits including “comprehensive” severance packages, profit-sharing bonuses and job search assistance.
 The first round of firings is expected to be announced today.